Comparing Magnesium and Melatonin as Natural Sleep Aids

 Greetings to you,

-Below is a chart with eight of the “Must eat” fruits.
-Take a look at the benefits shown here, but in reality there are truly many more health advantages to eating raw, healthy fruits and vegetables that are bursting with life.
+Below is a chart with all of the healthy vitamins and minerals in bananas.
+There are truly many health advantages to eating raw, healthy fruits and vegetables that are bursting with life.

 For example, a study from Harvard University found that eating blueberries helps to prevent diabetes.
 Another thing scientists have found is that fresh fruits and vegetables reduce inflammation and stress in the body and can add years to one’s life.